freest-lang/freest-lang.github.io/getting started/linearity.md

 main : ()
 main =
     let i = 5 in
-    f i; -- i is used once
-    f i; -- i is used twice
-    let j = 2 in
+    f i; -- both g and i are used once f i; -- both f and i are used twice let j = 2 in
     -- j is never used
     ()
 ```

-Functions are the first construct new programmers face that can also be linear.
+Functions are the first construct programmers face that can also be linear.
 A
     **linear function** is simply a function that has to be used exactly once (following the
     linear constraint).
 Let us write a linear function `linIncrement` that increments an integer
     by 1: